 How to Purchase a 3-Day Fishing License

-Online purchases accept standard card payments and produce a printable license you should print at home; in-person purchases typically accept card or cash and may provide a printed receipt that must be kept.
+Online purchases accept standard card payments and produce a printable license.
+Print it at home.
+In-person purchases typically accept card or cash and may provide a printed receipt that must be kept.

-Make sure you’re 16 or older to require the license for freshwater fishing and retain the printed or digital copy while fishing to meet regulatory requirements.
+Make sure you’re 16 or older to require the license for freshwater fishing.
+Retain the printed or digital copy while fishing to meet regulatory requirements.

 Where to Buy

-If you need a short-term permit, Alabama offers a 3-Day Fishing License you can buy online, by mail, or in person: non-residents pay $37.00 (which covers up to four additional family members), while residents seeking access to public fishing lakes can get a one-day 3-Day license for $7.65 at designated lakes.
+If you need a short-term permit, Alabama offers a 3-Day Fishing License you can buy online, by mail, or in person.
+Non-residents pay $37.00, which covers up to four additional family members.
+Residents seeking access to public fishing lakes can get a one-day license for $7.65 at designated lakes.

-You can obtain immediate electronic confirmation via the Alabama Department of Conservation and Natural Resources website, which streamlines compliance with fishing regulations and reinforces fishing etiquette through posted notices.
+You can obtain immediate electronic confirmation via the Alabama Department of Conservation and Natural Resources website.
+It streamlines compliance with fishing regulations.

 Payment Options

-When planning a short-term trip, know that non-residents can buy the $37.00 3-Day Fishing License online via the Alabama Department of Conservation and Natural Resources site using a debit or credit card and print the permit immediately, or choose a mail-in application if you prefer paper processing.
+When planning a short-term trip, know that non-residents can buy the $37.00 3-Day Fishing License online via the Alabama Department of Conservation and Natural Resources site.
+Use a debit or credit card and print the permit immediately.
+Or choose a mail-in application if you prefer paper processing.

-The online option covers up to four additional family members, so verify fees and residency status before purchasing to guarantee compliance with state requirements.
+The online option covers up to four additional family members.
+Verify fees and residency status before purchasing to guarantee compliance with state requirements.

-You’ll select payment methods during checkout — only major debit and credit cards are accepted — and the system records purchaser name, date, and covered family members for enforcement audits.
+You’ll select payment methods during checkout.
+Only major debit and credit cards are accepted.
+The system records purchaser name, date, and covered family members for enforcement audits.

 For mail-in, include exact fee and proof of residency where required.
 Confirm transaction security indicators (HTTPS, CVV entry) before submitting.